VictoriaMetrics/VictoriaMetrics/docs/README.md

 * New time series can be logged if `-logNewSeries` command-line flag is passed to VictoriaMetrics.

-* VictoriaMetrics limits the number of labels per each metric with `-maxLabelsPerTimeseries` command-line flag and ignores series with superfluous labels.
-This prevents from ingesting metrics with too many labels.
+* VictoriaMetrics limits the number of labels per each series, label name length and label value length via `-maxLabelsPerTimeseries`, `-maxLabelNameLen` and `-maxLabelValueLen` command-line flags respectively.
-  It is recommended [monitoring](#monitoring) `vm_rows_ingored_total{reason="too_many_labels"}`
+  Series that exceed the limits are ignored on ingestion.
+This prevents from ingesting malformed series.
-  metric in order to determine whether `-maxLabelsPerTimeseries` must be adjusted for your workload.
+  It is recommended [monitoring](#monitoring) `vm_rows_ingored_total` metric and VictoriaMetrics logs in order to determine whether limits must be adjusted for your workload.
-  Alternatively you can use [relabeling](https://docs.victoriametrics.com/single-server-victoriametrics/#relabeling) to change metric target labels.
+  Alternatively, you can use [relabeling](https://docs.victoriametrics.com/single-server-victoriametrics/#relabeling) to change metric target labels.

 * If you store Graphite metrics like `foo.bar.baz` in VictoriaMetrics, then `{__graphite__="foo.*.baz"}` filter can be used for selecting such metrics.
   See [these docs](#selecting-graphite-metrics) for details.
 You can also query Graphite metrics with [Graphite querying API](#graphite-render-api-usage).